KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Setting/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Kabe-34.md

 ###### Origins
 Having his memories stored and returned, Jotor created Kabe-34 as a defense mechanism as [[Yasu-2]] was not made for combat, more specifically, defense and offense through defense.
 Kabe-34 would normally stay at the shop with Jotor, until one day he was deemed ready to become a peacekeeper, only really taking on defensive or protective missions due to his linear and specialized purpose.
 ###### Recruitment
-[[(WORK IN PROGRESS) Jackson Felwinter]] knowing about Jotor's machine building capabilities automatically admitted Kabe-34 into the force, giving him the S-rank title
+[[Jackson Felwinter]] knowing about Jotor's machine building capabilities automatically admitted Kabe-34 into the force, giving him the S-rank title
 ##### Abilities
 Kabe-34 is a level 17 Juggernaut Vanguard